Faddom in 2026: Features, Pricing, Limitations & 5 Best Alternatives Compared

 With features like change tracking and audit logs, Virima helps you stay in control of your IT environment.
 It also visualizes vulnerabilities and highlights unauthorized changes.

 When systems drift from their expected state, Virima alerts you right away.
 This supports both security best practices and compliance audits.
-It is much like Faddom’s focus on shadow IT, but with added service context.
+It is much like Faddom’s focus on shadow IT, but with a critical difference: Virima provides the governance and trust plane that Faddom lacks.
+Ownership is mapped to every CI.
+Blast radius is calculated before a change is approved.
+Every data point carries source attribution.
+That governed layer is what turns raw infrastructure visibility into Trusted Runtime Truth, the operational foundation that IT teams and AI agents need to act safely.

 Simply put, Virima does more than just map dependencies.
 It matches Faddom in discovery and goes further with full IT management tools.
-You get CMDB, IT asset management, ITSM integration, and automation—all in one platform.
+You get CMDB, IT asset management, ITSM integration, automation, and a governed trust layer, all in one platform.
+For a detailed side-by-side breakdown, see Virima vs. Faddom.

 So, if you’re looking to manage and visualize everything from one place, Virima makes a strong case.